sagemath/sagewiki_to_gh-2022-10-10/days3/roommates.md

                                     If you are going to be going for only the weekend and want to split a room please email me.

- * Josh Kantor - I have a room free on the 17-th and 18-th
+ * Josh Kantor - I have a room free on the 17-th and 18-th [jkantor (AT) math.washington.edu]